zbchristian/simple-GPS-Data-Server/Readme.md

 TCP/UDP-Server
 --------------
 The GO code opens a port and accepts connections via TCP and UDP.
 The server just digests the paket and does not respond.
 The received data are matched to regular expressions of known device formats (./exe/devices.config).
-If a match if found and the device ID is known, the GPS location if given to the PHP code via an HTTP connection to localhost.
+If a match if found and the device ID is known, the GPS location is passed to the PHP code via an HTTP connection to localhost.
+This stores the GPS location in the database.
 Parameters to pass to the server:
 ```
  -port <portnumber>